remnrem/luna-doc/docs/luna/args.md

 ```
 luna --build edfs xmls > s.lst
 ```
-will scan these two folders (there can be any number, and each can contain EDFs and/or annotations), matching `f1.edf` with `f1.xml`, etc, to generate a sample-list (written to standard output) with three entries:
+will scan these two folders, matching `f1.edf` with `f1.xml`, etc, to generate a sample-list (written to standard output) with three entries:
 ```
 cat s.lst
 ```